carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-Now correct the error by adding a missing closing bracket,
+Now correct the error by adding the missing closing bracket,
 read the file again and recalculate the average order of an element for `M11`:

 ~~~